 Even the seas around Ang Thong Marine National Park are an attraction of their own, perfect for scoping out exotic marine life while sea kayaking, diving, or snorkelling.

 Ang Thong National Park is open all year round, with the exception of November and December when the monsoon season roars in.

 The insane popularity of Koh Samui has led to an explosion of accommodations options over the years.
 Although Thailand’s second biggest island is known for its luxury selection, picking out where to stay in Koh Samui doesn’t necessarily lead to a shattered travel budget.

 Hotels are scattered throughout the island, but the most popular areas remain Chaweng, Lamai, Bophut, and Taling Ngam.
-Here are a few suggestions for the best places to stay in Koh Samui:

 - Villa Giacomelli: A small friendly guesthouse within a 2-minute walk of the beach in quiet Taling Ngam.
 The ridiculously budget-friendly rooms are all equipped with garden-view terraces.

 - Buri Rasa Village: A lovely 4-star resort in Chaweng that’s completely decked out with impeccable modern Thai style.
 And if the beachfront location weren’t enough, top-notch amenities like an outdoor pool, hot tub, spa, and private balconies will keep you coming back for more.